QualiSystems/devguide_source/_cloudproviders/9.0.0/extending-cloud-provider-shell-data-model.md

 ![Resource information]({{site.baseurl}}/assets/cp-discovery-attribute.png){:class="img-responsive"}

-The attribute's name and type are enough, but you can also set the attribute's default value, description, and rules (`tags` property).
+Note that since the **VLAN Type** attribute is defined on the family, the attribute's settings (possible values in this case) are inherited from the standard itself.
+The attribute's name and type are required, but you can also set the attribute's default value, description, and [rules]({{site.baseurl}}/shells/{{pageVersion}}/modeling-the-shell.html#determine-the-usage-of-custom-shell-attributes) (`tags` property).
 For example:

 {% highlight yaml %}
 properties:
-  Networking type:
+  VLAN Type:
     type: string
-    default: L2
+    default: VLAN
-    description: "This is my Networking type attribute."
+    description: "Select the VLAN type to use - VLAN or VXLAN"
     tags: [setting, configuration]      # supported tags are: configuration, setting, search_filter, abstract_filter, include_in_insight, readonly_to_users, display_in_diagram, connection_attribute, read_only
 {% endhighlight %}

-However, if the attribute is not included in the standard, you will need to set it both in the `properties:` section, and in the `capabilities:` section’s properties.
+However, if the attribute is not included in the shell's family, you will need to set it both in the `properties:` section, and in the `capabilities:` section’s properties.
 We’ll add an attribute called “my discovery attribute”.

 First we'll add it to the capabilities section:

 {% highlight yaml %}